hoppo/phpadminimal/readme.md

 Todo
 ----

-Table page (display selected table)

 Create page (create a new record)

 Read page (inspect a selected record more closely)

 Update page (update a record)

-Add a nav bar displaying; username, selected database, selected table, logout.

-Implement logout function.
+Delete page (delete a record with confirmation)

 Upgrade to secure php session.